-1. If you have not already done so, place the Transfer Service CD in the CD-ROM drive of the K2 Media Client or K2 Media Server.

-2. On the CD, open DMGTRANSFER.exe.
+- 1. If you have any files in C:\temp that you want to save and you have not already done so, copy the files to a different location. - 2.
+If you have not already done so, place the Transfer Service CD in the CD-ROM drive of the K2 Media Client or K2 Media Server. - 3.
+On the CD, open DMGTRANSFER.exe.